Precarious Position – Coastal Real Estate a “Risky” Investment

 Alyce Kleczek can rattle off stark statistics about sea level rise in Rhode Island.
 She can help you read a flood map and talk Washington, D.C., politics.
 Kleczek is not a scientist.
 Nor is she a politician, a bureaucrat, or a well-connected lobbyist.
-She’s a veteran Rhode Island real estate agent working at the intersection of coastal real estate and rising seas.
+She’s a veteran Rhode Island real estate agent working at the intersection of

 Rising tides and recent storms are putting a harsh spotlight on the environmental and financial costs of living near the water.
 In Rhode Island, a series of devastating storms left tattered remains of dozens of houses along the shore.
 Nationally, storms like Katrina, Rita, and Sandy bankrupted the federally managed flood insurance program and left taxpayers to foot the bill.